Resources

 If this all sounds as clear as mud right now, your key takeaways are these:

-3) The cost of hiring a reputable CPA or bookkeeper is worth it, not only for your peace of mind to assist in tax preparations and maximize your tax deductions.
-A CPA or bookkeeper can also assist in capturing monthly expenses and income.
+3. The cost of hiring a reputable CPA or bookkeeper is worth it, not only for your peace of mind, but also to assist in tax preparations and maximize your tax deductions.
+A CPA or bookkeeper can also help track monthly expenses and income.

 Pro tip: Make both your life and your accountant's life a breeze with Google Drive.
-Create a file for financial documents (such as Tax Assessor statements), expense receipts and bills in Google Drive, add your finance-tracking spreadsheet, then simply share access with your tax professional.
+Create a file in Google Drive for financial documents (such as Tax Assessor statements), expense receipts, and bills.
+Add your finance-tracking spreadsheet and then share access with your tax professional.

-If you decide to have your property professionally managed, ask what accounting software the PM (Property Manager) uses to track your income and expenses.
+If you decide to have a professional manage your property, ask what accounting software the PM (Property Manager) uses to track your income and expenses.
 AppFolio, Buildium, and Yardi are among the most popular programs, but there are many good programs.
-I would recommend adding your PM's financial statements monthly to your Google folder.
+I recommend adding your PM's financial statements to your Google folder every month.

-A good rule of thumb is to set aside at least ten percent of your gross rental income in savings to eventually use for repairs.
+A good rule of thumb is to set aside at least 10% of your gross rental income for savings for property upkeep for rentals.

 You will never regret having too much in savings for a rental property.

-Personally, we now aim to have at least six-months’ worth of mortgage payments set aside to use for repairs, and if needed, to have a cash cushion if tenants fall behind on rent.
-Being a landlord does mean taking on a certain measure of risk—particularly the need and ability to cover the debt service and operating expenses on a property, whether you have a paying tenant in the unit or not.
+We now aim to have at least six months’ worth of mortgage payments set aside for repairs, and if needed, to maintain a cash cushion in case tenants fall behind on rent.
+Being a landlord means taking on a certain measure of risk, particularly the need and ability to cover the debt service and operating expenses on a property, whether you have a paying tenant in the unit or not.

 Budgeting will also depend on the property's current condition.
 Frequent inspections (at least yearly) are highly recommended to make a budgeting forecast for upcoming repairs.
-Maintenance and repairs may be seasonal as well, depending on where the home is located.
-Or if you know the home is facing a tenant turnover, you may be looking at fresh carpet, paint, or perhaps even extensive damages.
+Maintenance and repairs may also be seasonal, depending on the home's location.
+Or if you know the house is facing a tenant turnover, you may be looking at fresh carpet, paint, or perhaps even extensive damage.

 We've had the unfortunate luck to learn several lessons the hard way.
-Here are some tips, so maybe you don't have to.
+Here are some tips, so you may not have to.

-Know, or learn, what average repair costs run for your locality.
-Get several work quotes, and insist that the company send you photos of their completed work before payment.
+Know or learn what average repair costs run for your locality.
+Obtain several work quotes and insist that the company send you photos of their completed work before making payment.

-For a larger job, such as painting, it is typical to pay a materials cost – then the full project cost once the work is complete.
-Never pay in full for construction work that has not yet been completed:
+For a larger job, such as painting, it’s typical to pay a materials cost, then the remaining project cost once the work is complete.
+Never pay in full for construction work that has not been completed because:

 • Never rent to friends or family.
 The old adage is true: money and family do not mix.